 By Camille Sherman

 Camille Sherman is a professional opera singer from the Bay Area.
 She trained at The Boston Conservatory and the San Francisco Conservatory of music, and served as an Artist in Residence at Pensacola Opera and Portland Opera.
-She currently lives in Portland, where she continues to sing and develop projects with local artists.
+She currently lives in Portland, where she continues to sing and develop artistic projects with local artists.